|Application open||:||March 2021|

 Applicants from Aboriginal and Torres Strait and culturally and linguistically diverse backgrounds will be particularly encouraged to apply.
 Successful applicants require support from their academic institution for their application.
 The research project will not be planned or supervised by ADEA or ADRF.

-Interested in applying for this research grant program but not sure where to start?
+Interested in applying for this research fellowship program but not sure where to start?

 Follow the ADEA’s Research 101 webinar series to improve your knowledge around research.
 By providing easy to understand and practical weekly sessions, this series will assist anyone who is interested in research but not knowing where (or how) to start.